 This will help the provider know about any changes.
 They can also check for side effects and drug interactions.

-Read all prescription and warning labels carefully.
+Read all prescription labels carefully.
 You will find the following information:

 Look out for Side Effects